wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - If you try to request for the same access token but with a different set of factors in `PowerAuthAuthentication`, then the request will fail with `WRONG_PARAMETER` error code.

+- PowerAuth mobile SDK is now using custom "User-Agent" for all HTTP requests initiated from the library.
+  - You can see how's user agent string constructed by calling `PowerAuthSystem.getDefaultUserAgent(context)`.
+  - To set the previous networking behavior, you can set `""` (empty string) to userAgent property of PowerAuthClientConfiguration:
+    ```java
+    final PowerAuthClientConfiguration clientConfiguration = new PowerAuthClientConfiguration.Builder()
+                    .userAgent("")
+                    .build();
+    ```

 ## iOS & tvOS

 - TBA